Philippine Super Liga All-Stars: Thai-Denmark Super League

 The Philippine Super Liga was invited to participate in the 2016 Women's Volleyball Thai-Denmark Super League in Bangkok, Thailand.
 The league decided to send a selection team instead of one of the clubs competing in the league.
 The selection of players was done around late February 2016.
 The team played in the tournament as "Petron-PSL".
 PSL president Ramon Suzara, who used to be the secretary general of the Philippine Amateur Volleyball Association (PAVA) when the country won the last gold medal in the Southeast Asian Games women's volleyball in 1993, stated in a press release that the PSL All-Stars selection is a "fighting team".
 The 14-member team, coached by George Pascua of the Petron Tri-Activ Spikers and assisted by Michael Cariño of the Cignal HD Spikers, was announced on March 1, 2016.
 Pascua appointed Rachel Anne Daquis of the RC Cola-Army Troopers as the team captain.

 The PSL All-Stars lost all its group stage matches against Bangkok Glass, Idea Khonkaen and 3BB Nakhonnont, but managed to win at least a set against each of the teams except Idea Khonkaen.
-The team won in an exhibition game outside the scope of the tournament against the Hong Kong women's national volleyball team which was also held in Bangkok.
+The team won in an exhibition game outside the scope of the tournament against the Hong Kong national team which was also held in Bangkok.

 Organizers of a volleyball tournament in Croatia has also expressed their interest to invite the PSL All Stars team in a tourney to be held on July, coinciding with the 2016 PSL All Filipino Conference, according to Suzara, who is also the adviser of Larong Volleyball sa Pilipinas, Inc. (LVPI).
-The team was also invited to participate in a friendly match with the Hong Kong women's national volleyball team on June 12, 2016.
+The team was also invited to participate in a friendly match with the Hong Kong national team on June 12, 2016.
 The Hong Kong invitation was confirmed. although the match didn't push through.